RiaadMorshed/Bus-Ticket-Booking-and-management-System/README.md

-# Bus Ticket Booking System
+# Bus E-Ticket Booking System

 Welcome to the Bus Ticket Booking System repository!
 This project is developed using the MERN (MongoDB, Express.js, React, Node.js) stack with TypeScript for building a comprehensive online platform for booking bus tickets.